dougbutner/web-4/README.md

 We have said we web 4 is based on web 3 (blockchain), but this example intentionally used  **web 2 technology**.
 Much of the rest of this paper goes over ways to avoid trust by incorporating biometric data in a specific way, but that's not always needed, or helpful.
 We have to trust a government to run our elections.
 We have to trust social media platforms with our photos.

-The truth is, all systems have some level of trust, even if that is just in the system itself.
+The truth is, all systems have some level of trust, even if that's just in the system itself.
+If we try to get rid of this trust by designing a system so good we are our own key, it can backfire.

+While I'm going to lay out a possible way to use biometr

 ## Why can't web 2 be used for Time Tokens?